 A conscious approach to travel requires a considerable capacity and willingness to adapt and adjust to the local environment and culture.
 If you wish to travel with us we request you to be open enough to experience local culture, religious and traditions without bias and pre-conceived ideas you might have before the departure and which belong to our Western cultural way of thinking.
 Exploring with fresh eyes, with patience and openness, you will be able to access the real essence of Rajasthan cultural heritage through the places and people you are going to meet; if you are ready to do this effort you will really enjoy the beauty of a completely different cultural tradition, the extraordinary of the nature, the solemnity of temples and palaces, the holiness of the waters of countless rivers and oceans that flow through this magic land.

 We selected beautiful and traditional heritages resorts with excellent facilities throughout the tour.
-Whilst in Jodhpur we have selected a guesthouse in a village nearby called Mandore, where you can experience the work of a local NGO called Mewar.
+Whilst in Nawalgarh and Jodhpur we have selected a heritage guesthouses, where you can experience a traditional athmoshere.
 All the other hotels have been selected carefully according to criteria of social and environmental impacts.

 Private vehicles o mini-buses with AC according to the number of participants for all the itinerary from Delhi to Udaipur.